-Narrowing your niche can reduce competition, bringing your book to the top of your category.
+Narrowing your niche into a specified target audience can reduce competition, bringing your book to the top of your category.
 After all, it’s better to be ranked in the top ten of Fantasy/Paranormal/Horror/Romance/Urban than to be buried underneath the top 100 of Fantasy books.

 JK Rowling has ten million followers on Twitter.